keenanromain/AWS-SAA-C02-Study-Guide/README.md

 ### RDS Read Replicas:
 - Read Replication is exclusively used for performance enhancement.
 - With a Read Replica configuration, EC2 connects to the RDS backend using a DNS address and every write that is received by the master database is also passed onto a DB secondary so that it becomes a perfect copy of the master.
 This has the overall effect of reducing the number of transactions on the master because the secondary DBs can be queried for the same data.
 - However, if the master DB were to fail, there is no automatic failover.
 You would have to manually create a new connection string to sync with one of the read replicas so that it becomes a master on its own.
 Then you’d have to update your EC2 instances to point at the read replica.
-You can have up to have copies of your master DB with read replication.
+You can have up to five copies of your master DB with read replication.
 - You can promote read replicas to be their very own production database if needed.
 - Read replicas are supported for all six flavors of DB on top of RDS.
 - Each Read Replica will have its own DNS endpoint.